Featured Artists, Speakers, Musicians

 7:00 pm Bells of Joy | Redwood Ringers Handbell Choir | Marilyn Hansen, Director

-Redwood Ringers is a handbell choir of San Francisco Bay Area community members.
-Founded in 2008 by Marilyn Hansen, a seasoned ringer formerly with the San Francisco State Handbell Choir, the ensemble performs on 4.5 octaves of handbells and 3 octaves of handchimes, spreading the joy and spirit of the Christmas season.
+The Redwood Ringers is a handbell choir composed of community members from the San Francisco Bay Area.
+Hoping to bring a richer Christmas sound to her congregation, Marilyn Hansen, a seasoned ringer and former member of the San Francisco State Handbell Choir, founded the Redwood Ringers in 2008.
+The bell choir plays on 4.5 octaves handbells and 3 octaves handchimes.

 Monday